 Personal Pension Plans (PPPs) were originally designed for the millions of employed & self-employed individuals who did not have access to a company pension scheme.

-With recent changes in legislation, they are now much more flexible and are for the majority of people the most tax efficient method for saving for your retirement, These type of schemes allow you to invest on a defined contribution basis unless you are lucky enough to be in a defined benefit (final salary) pension scheme.
+On 6 April 2015 major changes to the ways in which pension benefits can be taken came into force.
+They are now much more flexible and are for the majority of people the most tax efficient method for saving for your retirement, These type of schemes allow you to invest on a defined contribution basis unless you are lucky enough to be in a defined benefit (final salary) pension scheme .

 If you are in a company pension scheme that isn’t final salary based, then it is likely you are in a form of personal pension arrangement.
 There have also been recent changes to company pension legislation regarding Workplace Pensions (including auto enrolment) and the principle that your pension pot can follow you from employer to employer (pot follows member), the majority of us are now subject to the personal pension rules for our retirement income and final salary schemes are now not as common.

 If you earn £50,000 and want to put the full amount into your pension in a single year you can normally only get tax relief on £40,000.
-Any contributions over this limit will be subject to income tax at the highest rate you pay.
+Any contributions over this limit will be subject to income tax at the individual's marginal rate (or rates) of income tax , which is known as an annual allowance charge.
 However, you can carry forward unused annual allowances from the previous 3 years, providing that you were a member of a pension scheme during those years.

 Furthermore these plans can be set up for non-working spouses and even children and grandchildren.
 You can contribute to a personal pension if you have no earnings for up to £2,880 per annum, topped up by the government with tax relief of 20% to £3,600.